 Chihuahuas have two types of coats, smooth and long-haired.
 Smooth haired counterparts have short soft fur that lies flat.
 Long-haired Chihuahuas have soft fur that is slightly curly.
 Their ears have a fringe of hair and their tails are plumed and spread out.
 There is a ruff on their necks and feathering on their feet.
 Longer hair is found on their hind legs and stomach.

-Coat colours and markings vary in nature, including black, white, fawn, chocolate, grey and silver.
-Other coats are tricoloured, brindle, spotted or merle.
-The shade of colours can be very pale or very dark.
+Coat colors and markings vary in nature, including black, white, fawn, chocolate, gray and silver.
+Other coats are tricolored, brindle, spotted or merle.
+The shade of colors can be very pale or very dark.

 An adult Chihuahua is tiny and weighs 3 to 6 pounds (1.3kg to 2.7kg) and stand at the height of 6 to 9

 The Chihuahua is an amazing small dog with a larger-than-life personality and has often been described as a terrier in his bold confidence.

 This small dog can be intensely devoted to a single person and reserved with strangers.
 Alert in nature, the Chihuahua is suspicious of strangers and may bark like a good watchdog.